wwiecek/wwiecek.github.io/_posts/2026-04-15-control-arm-sizing-note.md

 math: true
 ---

-**In a randomised control trial, should your treatment arm(s) and control be allocated the same number of observations?
-What are the efficiency gains?**

 ## Summary

+**In a randomised controlled trial, should your treatment arm(s) and control be allocated the same number of observations?
+What are the efficiency gains from optimal allocation?**

-1. In a simple T vs C comparison, the answer is almost always yes.
-Various other considerations do not have large efficiency gains.
+1. In a simple treatment vs control comparison, it is usually OK to have 1:1 allocation, unless there are large differences in cost.
-2. If you have an RCT with K treatment arms, in most cases you should consider scaling up the control arm by sqrt(K).
-If you care about comparing treatments to each other, do not inflate the control arm.
+2. If you have an RCT with K treatment arms, in most cases you should consider scaling up the control arm by $\sqrt{K}$.
-3. If testing many highly similar treatments, you could increase size of control even further AND consider borrowing strength across treatment arms for large efficiency gains.
+3. If testing many highly similar treatments, you could increase the size of the control arm even further and consider borrowing strength across treatment arms for large efficiency gains.
 4. Gains can be large for large $K$.
-For K = 5  you reduce sample size by ~1/9 by sizing up control arms.
-For K = 5 and highly correlated treatments you can reduce sample size by even 1/3 by borrowing information.
+For $K = 5$, you reduce sample size by about one eighth by sizing up the control arm.
+For $K = 5$ and highly correlated treatments, you can reduce sample size by even _one third_ by borrowing information and increasing the control arm further.
+5. If you care about comparing treatments to each other, you should not increase the size of the control arm.

 ## Single treatment vs control